tikoehle/pytorch_conda_jupyterhub/certificates.md

 4. **Copy the certificate .crt to a safe place on the server.**
 5. **Configure the server with the new .key and .crt.**
 6. **Get the self-signed cert trusted by Google Chrome or any other browser.**
+   * To get rid of the browser security warning because there is no authentication.

 ## Self-signed (Ubuntu 18.04, Google Chrome >= Version 70.0)
 1. **Create a private FQDN for the server**